grahamstark/stb.jl/doc/example_json_main_output_commentary.md

 The javascript file `stb-support.jl` shows the code I've written to parse the json file.
 It's unsophisticated!
 But it might be useful as a reference.

-The main fields in the file are:
+The main fields in the file, in the order they appear, are:

 ### gainers and losers
 - `gainlose total` - total counts of people losing, unchanged (nc), and gaining from the change